Colorectal Cancer Fast Facts

 Colorectal Cancer Symptoms

-Colorectal cancer is silent in most cases.
-This cancer of the colon or the rectum that can lurk anywhere in the 5–8 feet long passage often doesn’t present any tell-tale symptoms.
-Probably, that’s why it remains the third most common cancer worldwide, accounting for 9 percent of all cancer incidences, and the fourth most common cause of death.1
+Colorectal cancer or the cancer of the colon or the rectum is silent in most cases.
+The cancer can lurk anywhere in the 5–8 feet long passage and often doesn’t present any tell-tale symptoms in the initial stages of the cancer.

 Get a colonoscopy or fecal occult blood test once you turn 50.

 Screening tests are mandatory once you turn 50.
 This is the average age when the disease starts showing itself.
 Go for colonoscopy and tests to detect occult or hidden blood in stool, even when you can’t see any trace of blood with the naked eye.

 The colonoscopy will find if there are polyps or abnormal tissue growths in your colon.
 These are the precursors to the cancer.
 Further tests can determine whether these polyps are benign or malignant.